box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 ### `createIntegrationMapping`

-This toolkit method calls the [9][get integration mappings] endpoint to create the mappings.
+This toolkit method calls the [get integration mappings][9] endpoint to create the mappings.

 <Message type='notice'>